From $68K to $118K in 40 Weeks: The Reserve-First Strategy That Prevented $95K Cash Chaos

 Problem 2: Opportunity cost of slower growth

-16 weeks building reserves meant watching competitors scale faster, declining opportunities that required immediate investment, sacrificing short-term revenue for long-term security.
+16 weeks building reserves meant watching competitors scale faster, declining opportunities that required immediate investment, and sacrificing short-term revenue for long-term security.

 Problem 3: Temptation to deploy reserve for “opportunities”